CompGenomeLab/replicationRepair/workflow/report/figureS18.rst

-**Supplementary Figure 18:** Damage (Damage-seqreal/simulation) CPDs profiles at 0 minutes and repair (XR-seqreal/simulation) CPDs profiles at 12 minutes around initiation zones in ERDs (left) and LRDs (right).
-Replicate A and B are combined.
+**Supplementary Figure 18:**
+Asymmetric dinucleotide content around initiation zones and replication domains.
+Similar to the Fig S16 except dinucleotides used instead of mononucleotides.